Raulbo99/snakej/README.md

 # snakej
-An implementation of Snake Game in Java
+Just another implementation of the Snake Game in Java.